daisugiland/daisugi/STYLE_GUIDE.md

 ### Verbosity

-  * Avoid use of abbreviations for naming, be verbose.
+  * Avoid use of abbreviations for naming—be verbose.

     ❌  Bad